Jottinha/2FA-Email-Authentication/README.md

 - [x] Login screen where users can enter their email and password to access the system.

-- [ ] Function to check if e-mail and password exist.
+- [ ] Function to check in back-end if e-mail and password exist.
 - [x] Animte sing in button